Kros-sk/Kros.Libs/Kros.KORM/README.md

 This bulk way of inserting or updating data is several times faster than standard inserts or updates.

 For both of bulk operations you can provide data as an argument of method.
-The advantage is that if we have a specific enumerator, we do not need to spill data into memory.
+The advantage is that if you have a specific enumerator, you do not need to spill data into memory.

 ##### Primary key generating.

-KORM supports generating of primary keys for inserted records.
+Kros.KORM supports generating of primary keys for inserted records.
 Primary key must be simple Int32 column.
 Primary key property in POCO class must be decorated by ```Key``` attribute and its property ```AutoIncrementMethodType``` must be set to ```Custom```.

 ```c#
 [Key(autoIncrementMethodType: AutoIncrementMethodType.Custom)]
 public int Id { get; set; }
 ```

-KORM generates primary key for every inserted record, that does not have value for primary key property.
+Kros.KORM generates primary key for every inserted record, that does not have value for primary key property.
 For generating primary keys implementations of [IIdGenerator](https://kros-sk.github.io/Kros.Libs/api/Kros.Utils/Kros.Data.IIdGenerator.html) are used.

 ##### Editing records in database